Lead with Precision™

 Your pathway has a name.

 The Precision pathway names a specific leadership territory: clarity as the offer, structure as care.
 The assessment tells you this is not rigidity.
-It is a particular intelligence about how systems hold people when language is exact.
+It is a particular intelligence about how exact language gives people structure they can rely on.

 Terrain